housesofstones/housesofstones.github.io/_posts/2014-10-16-science-in-the-bookshops-of-chiang-mai.md

     </div>
     <div id="graph"></div>
     <p>
-    Since we're on the topic of science and tourism, I'm including an ahead-of-its-time and forward-looking commercial that the Thailand Tourism Authority produced way back around 2001.
-Apparently they had realized already that data science-enabled robots would one day take all our jobs, and once they did the robots would be the ones with enjoying places like Chiang Mai as tourists.
+    Since we're on the topic of science and tourism, I have to share this awesome commercial the Thailand Tourism Authority produced way back around 2001.
+It's way ahead of its time.
+Apparently they had realized already that data science-enabled robots would one day take all our jobs, and once they did the robots would be the ones enjoying places like Chiang Mai as tourists.
     </p>
     <p>
     <iframe width="420" height="315" src="//www.youtube.com/embed/iEXkQVa-Lzw" frameborder="0" allowfullscreen></iframe>